tsteed1/reading-notez/README.md

   * Embrace and overcome your fears of trying new things
   * Continue to be inspired to do better!

 ### My name is Travis Steed.
-I enjoy all outdoor activites, playing games with friends, and be able to create and craft different beers. [travis's website](https://github.com/tsteed1/reading-notez/edit/master/README.md) @octocat :+1:
+I enjoy all outdoor activites, playing games with friends, and be able to create and craft different beers. [travis's website](https://github.com/tsteed1/reading-notez/edit/master/README.md) :+1:

 # My notes #